-Research efforts in the general areas of physiology, postharvest handling, storage/processing, and packaging are being conducted in the departments of Food Science, Crop Science, Horticultural Science, Biological and Agricultural Engineering, Entomology and Biochemistry.
+Research efforts in the general areas of post-harvest handling, storage/processing, packaging, and physiology are being conducted in the departments of Food Science, Crop Science, Horticultural Science, Biological and Agricultural Engineering, Entomology and Biochemistry.
 Research programs on the risks associated with and control and removal of contaminants in food and feed, including toxic residues from production, microorganisms and natural toxins, are ongoing in the departments of Animal Science, Agricultural and Resource Economics, Biological and Agricultural Engineering, Food Science, Microbiology and Plant Pathology.